Kit & Accessories

 You can get the MV1 in a variety of glossy colors that look great but are all fingerprint magnets.
 If that is a concern for you, then you should get the matte black finish instead.
 The MV1 is one of those vapes that is just a little too large to be truly portable.
 The retractable mouthpiece helps, but ultimately, the large size and semi-complicated loading process make it a little too inconvenient to take with you.
 This one is for the indoor vapers.

 Like a lot of the pricier vapes, the Ghost MV1 has an accompanying smartphone app.
 Aside from updating the MV1 with the latest firmware upgrades, it can also be used to select precise temperatures between 300°F and 470°F. You can also save and edit those settings using the app.

 That is a great option for anyone who prefers exact temperatures to presets—that includes me.
-You can also use the app to lock down your vape and to check its battery level.
-These are all great features, but it would have been nice to see some of them on the device itself.
+You can also use the app to lock down your vape to stop unwanted users from gaining access to it, check its battery level, download firmware updates, and even order accessories.
+These are all great features, but it would have been nice to see some of the vape-specific ones on the device itself.

 How to use